mehmettemel/mekan.guru/docs/project-overview.md

 - **Trust Score**: Collections and places earn trust scores based on vote patterns
 - **Top 20 Calculation**: Aggregated from all collection votes

-### 4. **Multi-Language Content Support**
+### 4. **Turkish-First Content**

-LocalFlavors stores all content in multiple languages:

-- **Turkish (TR)**: Primary language for Turkish users
-- **English (EN)**: International audience

-All content (place names, descriptions, categories, locations, collection names) is stored as JSONB with both `en` and `tr` fields, allowing the platform to display content in the user's preferred language.
-The UI is currently in Turkish, but the database structure supports full internationalization.
+The platform is currently focused on the Turkish market.
+While the database structure supports multi-language content (JSONB fields), the application logic and UI are optimized for Turkish users.

 ### 5. **Hierarchical Category-Based Discovery**